MatheusGobetti/MatheusGobetti/README.md

 ## Hello World! 👋
-### My name is Matheus, I'm a 20 years old student of System Analysis and Development
+### I'm Matheus, a 20 years old student of System Analysis and Development
-I started my programming studies in 2016, doing a technical computing course.
+### I started my programming studies in 2016, doing a technical computing course.
-#### In 2017 I stopped studing programming, but returned back in 2020.
+In 2017 I stopped studing programming, but returned back in 2020.
 Since then, I've been gradually learning the following technologies:
 - Javascript
 - Typescript
 - ReactJs